jacklul/asuswrt-scripts/README.md

 ## [`usb-mount.sh`](/scripts/usb-mount.sh)

-This script will mount any USB storage device in `/tmp/mnt` directory.
+This script will mount any USB storage device in `/tmp/mnt` directory if for some reason the official firmware does not automount it for you.

 Recommended to use [`hotplug-event.sh`](#user-content-hotplug-eventsh) as well.